plumatic/eng-practices/swe/Migrations_and_future_proofing.md

 ## Don't be rash

 When you introduce a new API endpoint or format for data at rest, think hard.
-These decisions should generally be taken much more seriously than namespace or data decisions that won't leave a single process.
+These decisions should generally be taken much more seriously than API or data decisions that won't leave a single process.
 You may end up with terabytes of data stored in this format, or stubborn users who refuse to update their two-year-old iOS client that accesses your API, and be stuck with this decision for a long time.
 Think it through, bounce it off a co-worker or two, and imagine yourself two years in the future working through the worst options in the previous section before committing.

 If you can test a new feature on the web (where you have to support old clients for a day), that's probably preferable to supporting your API for a year on iOS.
 If testing on iOS is the best option, try to design the client code such that it degrades gracefully if you remove the server-side API so you're not stuck with it.
-If you're designing an experimental server-side feature, see if you can store the data off to the side (e.g., in a separate bucket rather than on Docs) so you can just delete it if the experiment fails rather than being saddled with this data forever without a huge migration project.
+If you're designing an experimental server-side feature, see if you can store the data off to the side (e.g., in a different location, rather than together with currently critical data) so you can just delete it if the experiment fails rather than being saddled with this data forever without a huge migration project.

 ## Version up-front